matchavez/mc/pages/02.projects-and-notes/pi-project/default.md

 - Enable and change vnc to use "vnc style password" for Mac screen share
 - Install Apache
 - Enable SSH
-- Remember to `sudo chown pi:pi .`
+- Remember to `sudo chown www-data:www-data -R /var/www/html/'
+- Also, `sudo a2enmod rewrite`